 Over 110 online, open-entry credit courses are offered at Acadia, and regular Acadia University Application policies and procedures apply.
 These online, continuous-intake courses are typically self-paced, and students have up to 6 months to complete a 3h course.
+Part-time students may register for a maximum of 12h of online learning courses at any one time.
 Full-time Acadia students may take online courses during Intersession, or at any other time by permission of the Dean, Director or Department Head.
 Acadia students graduating in May must write their final examinations by April 15th to allow time for the processing of grades before graduation.